 The following pictures may not exactly match the hardware you are using.
 Always check the radio manufacturer's instructions when installing radio equipment.

 - 1. \Box Collect the following items:

 - (1) Wing

 - (2) Servos with rubber grommets installed

 - (8) Servo Mounting Screw (supplied with radio)

-- (2) servo extensions (Might be needed with some servos)
+- (2) servo extensions 6" long